 Horgan says porn plays a role, not as an instruction manual but as a projection of the fantasies and validation of the feelings of men who consume it.
 Some studies do suggest that certain types of porn promote the myth that women secretly want to be raped.

 Meanwhile, Stephanie Hallett, over at Ms., observes that rapists are continually let off the hook because, “The girls were dressed provocatively, the women were drinking, women lie about rape, there was “sex in the air,” yet:

 Research has shown that most rapists are serial rapists–and those serial rapists commit 90 to 95 percent of all rapes.
 What’s more likely–that these repeat perpetrators just happen to get “tricked” by underage women or receive “mixed messages” from unconsenting women, again and again–or that the overwhelming majority of rapes aren’t really committed “by accident”?

 She makes a good point.

-Posted on August 1, 2011, in feminism, gender, men, pornography, psychology, rape, sexism, women and tagged culture, feminism, gender, pornography, psychology, rape, rape culture, sexism, sexual assault, women.
+Posted on August 1, 2011, in feminism, gender, men, pornography, psychology, rape and sexual assault, sexism, women and tagged culture, feminism, gender, pornography, psychology, rape and sexual assault, rape culture, sexism, sexual assault, women.
 Bookmark the permalink.
 11 Comments.